verayang01/CS262-final-project/README.md

-# CS 262 Final Project - A Distributed Multiplayer System for Five-in-a-row
+# CS 262 Final Project - A Distributed Multiplayer System for Five-in-a-Row
 Hanying Feng and Vera Yang

 ## Introduction